The ruins of Highland House on the southeast coast of South Caicos

 Some banks in the Turks and Caicos Islands offer wealth management services.
 In addition, some of the local non-bank financial institutions also offer various forms of investment banking, wealth management, and offshore banking.

-Unlike in other Caribbean jurisdictions, there are no controls on currency exchange or international transfers out of the Turks and Caicos jurisdiction.
+Unlike in other Caribbean jurisdictions, most notably the Bahamas, there are no controls on currency exchange or international transfers out of the Turks and Caicos jurisdiction.

 Trademarks and Patents